 To be fair, Apple isn’t the only one struggling with software quality.
 However, the long-term effect of waning customer confidence, brand erosion and revenue loss are very real concerns the entire C-suite must consider if software quality continues to be ignored.
 Quality software is no longer an issue limited to just Dev or Ops – it is now critical to any organization’s success.

 This is true from a business standpoint in terms of avoiding high costs to fix already deployed software.
 More importantly it is critical to retaining customers – software users – in the first place.

 Eighty eight percent of consumers say they’d abandon an app if they encountered bugs or glitches (source: QualiTest).
 Nearly half those people are likely to discontinue using an app entirely if they experienced a bug every day.
 And 32 percent say they would abandon an app the moment they encountered a glitch.

 Indeed, the business stakes are high.
 The cost of acquiring a new customer is five to 25 times higher than retaining an existing one.
-Getting software right the first time through a culture of continuous testing is critical not only to DevOps team, but to the entire business itself.
+Getting software right the first time through a culture of continuous, cross browser testing is critical not only to DevOps team, but to the entire business itself.